What is Curing of Concrete?

 After rising of water, evaporation take place, and the water starts disappearing from the surface due to evaporation.

 Bleeding of concrete depends on many factors like thickness, length, temperature, etc.

 So, to reduce the loss of water and prevent shrinkage, initial curing of concrete is required.

 Evaporation reducers can be used for this process.

 This process is done when finishing work is finished before the final setting of cement.

-As you know that, water plays an important role in the strength of concrete.
-Therefore, intermediate curing of concrete is required.
+As you know, water plays an important role in the strength of concrete.
+Therefore, the intermediate curing of concrete is required.

 (3) Final Concrete curing.

 After the final setting of concrete, it should be cured so that to prevent the loss of more water and increase the strength of concrete.